techCarpenter/garage-wiki/manPoweredTools/blog-post-ideas.md

 - Hatchet safety
 - Axe safety
 - Hewing
 - Is a metal wedge necessary?
+(NO!)
 - What to finish your axe handle with
 - Axe throwing
   - How to get started